AbhiCodes737/Go-App-and-Notes/README.md

 **type Keyword**
 1. **Type Declarations:** The type keyword is used to create named types.
 It provides a way to define new types based on existing types.
-By creating a named type, you can assign more descriptive names to a particular type or create aliases for existing types.
+By creating a named type, one can assign more descriptive names to a particular type or create aliases for existing types.
 For example:
 ```
 type MyInt int